-- The Agency allows normal visitation to our facilities.
-Meetings should take place virtual, when possible, to ensure the protection of both employees and visitors. - Where essential services needs to be in-person, they should be in accord with this Plan.
+- The Agency no longer allows normal visitation to our facilities until further notice.
+Meetings should take place virtual, to ensure the protection of both employees and visitors. - Where essential services needs to be in-person, they should be in accord with this Plan.